News &

 May 2017

-Caitlin Harvey traveled to the town of Daggett in Southern California's high desert to present the Daggett Historical Society with a talk about her ancestors, the Alf family, who were early and influential residents of the town.
+Caitlin Harvey traveled to the town of Daggett in Southern California's high desert to present the Daggett & Calico Historical Society with a talk about her ancestors, the Alf family, who were early and influential residents of the town.
 Caitlin is also assisting the Historical Society with creation of a Historic Structure Report for the Old Stone Hotel (once owned by to her great-great-grandfather) which will contribute to the restoration and rehabilitation of the hotel building and its eventual use as a museum and community center.

 May 2016